spgennard/vscode_cobol/README.md

 }
 ```

-## coboleditor.experimential_features
+## coboleditor.experimental_features

-Currently I have only one is active experimential feature and this is "hover" support for known APIs.
+Currently I have only one is active experimental feature and this is "hover" support for known APIs.

 This currently includes most of the *Micro Focus COBOL Library API* (CBL_) and a subset of ILE date apis.

-This can be activated by setting the flag coboleditor.experimential_features in the settings panel.
+This can be activated by setting the flag coboleditor.experimental_features in the settings panel.

 and looks like: